Tuition Benefit Frequently Asked Questions

 B. Award rates and benefit limits

 The IU Tuition Benefit for eligible dependent children is a subsidy of 50% of the billed tuition costs (associated with attending Indiana University classes) at the Indiana resident undergraduate rate, up to the completion of a bachelor’s degree or up to a maximum of 140 credit hours of IU Tuition Benefit awards.
-The benefit does not apply to audit hours or graduate coursework but can be applied toward multiple campuses of attendance each semester/term.
-A separate IU Tuition Benefit application will need to be completed for each campus of attendance.
+The benefit does not apply to audit hours or graduate coursework but can be applied toward multiple campuses of enrollment each semester/term.
+A separate IU Tuition Benefit application will need to be completed for each campus of enrollment.

 2. What are the dollar limits for the employee or spouse IU Tuition Benefit?